-- i.
-Energy Efficiency Plans filed every four (4) (or five (5), as applicable) years. - ii.
+i.
+Energy Efficiency Plans - filed every four (4) (or five (5), as applicable) years.

+- ii.
 Net-to-Gross Values produced annually by the independent Evaluators, reviewed by stakeholders, and finalized by October 1 of each year.
 New Net-to-Gross values are prospectively effective January 1, three (3) months after they are finalized. - iii.
-Quarterly Reports produced quarterly after the close of each quarter, generally within forty-five (45) days after the close of the quarter. - iv.
+Quarterly Reports produced quarterly, generally within forty-five (45) days after the close of the quarter. - iv.
 Program Administrator Annual Summary of Activities produced annually after EM&V reports and Cost-Effectiveness analysis are complete. - v.
 Draft EM&V Reports and Final EM&V Reports draft EM&V reports are typically available approximately three and one-half (3 1⁄2) months after the close of the Program Year on the SAG website for stakeholder review and comment.
 Final EM&V reports are typically available within 120 days after the close of the Program Year. - vi.
 Technical Reference Manual (IL-TRM) contains deemed Measures used by all Program Administrators.
 The IL-TRM is updated annually based on input from Program Administrators, Evaluators, and other interested stakeholders through a consensus-based decision-making process.
 The IL-TRM updates are completed by October 1 of each year, submitted to the ICC, and are effective January 1, the start of the new Program Year, generally within three (3) months after it is submitted to the ICC. - vii.
-Policy Document for the Illinois Statewide Technical Reference Manual for Energy Efficiency (IL-TRM Policy Document)35 - This document describes policies for the updating and application of the IL-TRM during implementation, evaluation, and planning.
-This document was finalized on October 25th, 2012, and approved by the ICC.
-It has not been updated annually.
+Policy Document for the Illinois Statewide Technical Reference Manual for Energy Efficiency (IL-TRM Policy Document)34 This document describes policies for the updating and application of the IL-TRM during implementation, evaluation, and planning.